toppers/hakoniwa-px4sim/README.md

 13. **Support for AR Devices:** By wearing an AR device, you can experience the drone being simulated in Hakoniwa in real-time right in front of you.
 For more details, see [here](#Support-for-AR-Devices).

+14. **Web Browser Support:** You can visualize the Hakoniwa Drone Simulation in a web browser.
+The visualization is made possible by registering the Hakoniwa Web Server as a Hakoniwa asset.
+The Hakoniwa Web Server shares Hakoniwa PDU data (such as the drone’s position information) through WebSocket, allowing real-time visualization of the data in a web browser.
+For setup and usage instructions for the Hakoniwa Web Server, see [here](https://github.com/toppers/hakoniwa-webserver).

 ![スクリーンショット 2024-01-30 10 22 34](https://github.com/toppers/hakoniwa-px4sim/assets/164193/be993a09-ac40-4328-9602-6a593cd105b1)